*mentored undergraduate student

 Gottesman, E*., Qiu, F.W., Moll, H. (2024, March).
 Children Selectively Teach Objective Information.

-Poster to be presented at the Biennial Conference of Cognitive Development Society, Pasadena, CA.
+Poster presented at the Biennial Conference of Cognitive Development Society, Pasadena, CA.

 Qiu, F. W., Patall., E., Park, J.*, Moll, H. (2024, March).
 Children's Selective Information Transmission: A Meta-Analysis.

-Poster to be presented at the Biennial Conference of Cognitive Development Society, Pasadena, CA.
+Poster presented at the Biennial Conference of Cognitive Development Society, Pasadena, CA.

 Qiu, F.W., Ipek, C., Moll, H. (2023, June).
 Young Children Teach Sensational Information -- As Long As It Is True.